UnrealLink and RiderLink

 There are two plugins under the hood, the UnrealLink plugin for JetBrains Rider and the RiderLink plugin for Unreal Editor, packed together.

 UnrealLink is bundled with JetBrains Rider.
-Starting with Rider for Unreal Engine 2020.2.1, it’s also distributed via the JetBrains plugin marketplace.
+Starting with Rider for Unreal Engine 2020.2.1, it’s also distributed via JetBrains Marketplace.

 RiderLink is installed by JetBrains Rider itself, there is no need to install it manually.
 The first time you open an Unreal Engine project in JetBrains Rider, you'll see a notification that the RiderLink plugin is missing and an invitation to install it.
-If you skip this popup message, you can install the plugin later by going to.
+If you skip this popup message, you can install the plugin later on thepage of JetBrains Rider settings Control+Alt+S

 Both the popup message and the settings page offer two installation options: